navinreddy23/AirForce/README.md

 ## Special Instruction for MacOS

-Execution fails on MacOS due to the app being unverified [Visit link to resolve](https://github.com/hashicorp/terraform/issues/23033)
+Execution fails on MacOS due to the app being unverified [Visit this link to resolve](https://github.com/hashicorp/terraform/issues/23033)